bensheldon/island94-jekyll/_posts/2023-07-13-systems-of-utopia.md

 </blockquote>

-And then closer to work, on engineering leadership in Will Larsen's ["Building personal and organizational prestige"](https://lethain.com/building-prestige/) whose diagnosis rings true (emphasis mine):
+And then closer to work, on engineering leadership in Will Larsen's ["Building personal and organizational prestige"](https://lethain.com/building-prestige/):

 <blockquote markdown=1>